 - The Pentateuch, with special reference to Creation, Fall, Covenant with Abraham and Israel, paying particular attention to the progressive nature of revelation and the importance of this to biblical theology.

 - The Pre-Exilic Prophets with special reference to Hosea in Israel and Isaiah in Judah.

 - The Early Church.
-Origins and Growth; Persecutions; Life, Worship and Church Order; Controversies up to 451 – the Church and the Romans Empire.
+Origins and Growth; Persecutions; Life, Worship and Church Order; Controversies up to 451 – the Church and the Roman Empire.

 - The Mediaeval Period.
 Relationship of Eastern to Western; Growth of the Papacy; Monasticism; Scholasticism; Intellectual Developments; Mysticism; The Demand for Reform; Preparation for the Reformation.